GatsbyCentral/gatsby-awesome-pagination/README.md

 * `numberOfPages` - The total number of pages
 * `previousPagePath` - The path to the previous page or undefined
 * `nextPagePath` - The path to the next page or undefined

+## Philosophy

+Why did we create this plugin?
+We felt that the other Gatsby pagination plugins were using an approach that goes against the principles of GraphQL.
+One of the biggest advantages of GraphQL is to be able to decide what data you need right where you use that data.
+That's how Gatsby works with page queries.

+By putting all the data into `context`, the other pagination plugins break this.
+Now you need to decide what data you require for each page inside `gatsby-node.js` and not inside your page query.

+We also felt that there were some helpers missing.
+Generating links to the next and previous pages.

+This plugin aims to make it easy to paginate in Gatsby **properly**.
+No compromises.